 Whether you’re a first-time parent or you’ve been through this before, there’s a lot to learn about your baby’s health and well-being.
 There’s a learning curve as you start the cycle of feedings, naps, and tummy time, all while learning how your baby communicates their wants and needs.
 One important factor is how to tell if baby is breathing properly, as these signals tell you that baby is healthy and comfortable.

-What can affect a baby’s breathing?
+What can affect a baby or a newborn’s breathing?

 From normal newborn congestion and sneezing, to grunting in a new sleeping position, to a colicky episode, there are many things that can affect the quality and sound of your baby’s breathing.
 Common things that can negatively affect a baby’s breathing are certain respiratory illnesses like bronchitis or a cold; croup, which is a viral infection of their windpipe; an allergic reaction; asthma; or if there’s a foreign object in their airway.
 Understanding what the signs of breathing difficulties in your baby are can help you determine when a change in breathing pattern or sound is normal and when it’s time to call the doctor.